-Can you use your laptop to record your research interviews and focus groups?
+Can you use your computer to record your research interviews and focus groups?
 Yes, you can.
 But there are 2 mistakes that researchers make when recording their interviews using a laptop that I don’t want you to make.
-Also, what are the best microphones for interviews?
+Also, what are the best microphones for interview on your computer?

 The 2 mistakes